marianacarmoduarte/marianacarmoduarte.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 Welcome to my website!
-I am a Postdoctoral reseacher at ICS - University of Lisbon.
+I am a Postdoctoral reseacher at [ICS - University of Lisbon](https://www.ics.ulisboa.pt).
+I am curently working in the project [LoREP](https://www.ics.ulisboa.pt/en/projeto/losers-representation) - Losers of Representation.

 I received my PhD in Social and Political Sciences from the [European University Institute](https://www.eui.eu/en/home) in September 2023.

 Thank you for your visit!